Humidity Control Specialists: Dehumidification & Accelerated Drying

 Consistent build up of water on windows can lead to seals failing and water dripping through onto vital electronics and into the interior metal of your vehicle, causing rust and corrosion.
 Furthermore, damp interiors can destroy leatherwork, crack vinyl, encourage mould and more.

-How Can You Stop Condensation?
+How Can You Prevent Condensation?

 • Keep your car in a dry environment if possible.
 Our automotive humidity control solution reduced relative humidity (RH%) to extremely low levels, ensuring a completely dry interior.